What can you say about a pianist whose first favorite sound was made by marbles rolling in an aluminum dishpan?

 The newest release, Drivin’!, is unusual in that Kathleen gave free rein to her rambunctious, energetic side.
 Several pieces are 12-bar blues and more are blues-inspired.
 Mixed in among the high-spirited solos are some mellow numbers as well, such as her haunting arrangement of George Gershwin’s Summertime.

-The unusual mix of ingredients influencing Kathleen’s compositions includes folk songs of the British Isles; blues masters Robert Johnson and John Lee Hooker; American composers Gershwin, Hammerstein, and Copland; American shape note hymnody; Mozart and Schubert, of course; and the polyrhythmic coin boxes on the Providence, Rhode Island buses.
+The unique mix of ingredients influencing Kathleen’s compositions includes folk songs of the British Isles; blues masters Robert Johnson and John Lee Hooker; American composers Gershwin, Hammerstein, and Copland; American shape note hymnody; Mozart and Schubert, of course; and the polyrhythmic coin boxes on the Providence, Rhode Island buses.